 How Much Can You Save through a Student Loan Settlement?

-• Pay the principal and half of the unpaid interest that has accrued since the loan went into default
+- Pay the principal and half of the unpaid interest that has accrued since the loan went into default: Under this option, borrowers will be able to settle the debt by paying the principal amount owed along with half of the unpaid interest accumulated since the loan entered default status.

 As far as private loans go, some loan holders may settle for less than 50% of your principal.
 Again, there are no guarantees in this regard.
 Also, remember that you will owe income tax on any forgiven debt.